by D. Patrick Miller

 In retrospect, this spectacle almost certainly constituted scholastic abuse.

 I didn’t exactly follow my mother’s plan for my writing career.
 She wanted me to become a safely tenured English professor and then write the Great American Novel.
-Instead, I spent two years of college almost entirely sequestered in the student newspaper office before quitting school, bicycling out West, and starting a checkered career as an investigative reporter, poet, magazine feature writer, book author, and finally an independent publisher and literary agent -- all without the safety of tenure, or usually a living wage, for that matter.
+Instead, I spent two years of college almost entirely sequestered in the student newspaper office before quitting school, bicycling out West, and starting a checkered career as an investigative reporter, poet, magazine feature writer, book author, and finally an independent publisher and literary agent -- all without the safety of tenure or a living wage, for that matter.

 While I determined my own direction as a writer, I cannot say for sure where the original impulse came from.
 Did my mother recognize something inborn, or school it into me?
 I may never know for sure, but it’s undeniable that she was an irrepressible force of nature in my creative development.